druid726/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 The counterintuitive productivity blog spoke to me (can I get a witness!!).
 I have periods of intense creativity and productivity and also periods of intense reflection and maintenance.
 I find that starting small or trying to do nothing is a great way to go otherwise I become paralyzed focusing on the end result.
 I usually need to walk away from a problem after a period of time (the longer I work on it the less I understand it) - that's when the potential solutions will present themselves to me.

 I plan to try meditation to combat the stress and set-up time frames for working on aspects I hate or find boring.
 I have a schedule for Mon-Fri of Phase 0.
 I am hoping to use the weekends for catch-up and relaxing.
+We'll see how that goes.